Another view of Jack the Wonder Dog

 He lays there unmoving, looking, waiting

-Thinking that any moment will be action stations
+Thinking that at any moment will be action stations

 The moments pass into dusk